trixi-framework/TrixiParticles.jl/docs/src/systems/fluid.md

 `ColorfieldSurfaceDetection` computes activity only. `ColorfieldSurfaceNormal` uses the same colorfield accumulation and additionally filters and stores the gradient as a surface normal.
 Different `color_value`s detect interfaces between represented liquids.
-A constant nonzero color detects a free surface because its kernel support ends at the unrepresented exterior.
+Any constant phase label, including zero, detects a free surface because its kernel support ends at the unrepresented exterior.
+Equal labels do not create an internal interface.
+Relabeling phases without changing phase membership does not change activity, normals, or surface-tension forces.

-Equal colors do not create an internal interface.
+Colorfield wall correction currently requires `BoundaryModelDummyParticles` with `reference_particle_spacing` set.
+Other boundary models are rejected during semidiscretization instead of being treated as free surfaces.

 `surface_activity` is available in particle VTK output and as a custom quantity for `SolutionSavingCallback` and `PostprocessCallback`. `surf_normal` is written only for